 Market Action Exam Summary¾5 Years: The Market Action Exam summary report displays a history of examinations called through the Market Action Tracking system (MATS) for the stated company over a 5-year span;

-Defense Costs Against Reserves¾5 Years: The defense costs against reserves report is available for property and casualty companies.
+Defense Costs Against Reserves¾5 Years: The defense costs against reserves report is available for property and casualty companies only.
 It contains data from financial statements related to defense costs incurred by the company over a five-year span;

-Resisted Claims Against Reserves¾5 Years: The resisted claims against reserves report is available for life companies.
+Resisted Claims Against Reserves¾5 Years: The resisted claims against reserves report is available for life companies only.
 The data comes from Exhibit 8, the Life Insurance Exhibit and Schedule F. It contains a summarized table for each of the five years, as well as the percentage change from the previous year;

-Unpaid Claims to Incurred Claims¾5 Years: The unpaid claims to incurred claims report is available for health companies.
+Unpaid Claims to Incurred Claims¾5 Years: The unpaid claims to incurred claims report is available for health companies only.
 It contains data from the financial statements related to incurred and paid claims by the company over a five-year span.
 The data for health companies comes from the claims unpaid and claims incurred schedules on the health financial statements; and

 Market Action Initiatives Summary¾5 years: This report provides regulators with a listing of actions where the action types were “Focused Inquiry” and “Non-Exam Regulatory Intervention” associated with the company and includes: